strukturag/libde265.js/README.md

 - Install [Emscripten][1] and put into your `PATH`
 - Execute the `build.sh`, this will download and compile libde265 using Emscripten and will generate the `libde265.js` file.
+- If the version of your default LLVM is below 3.2, you might need to install the package `llvm-3.2` (or newer) and set the environment variable `LLVM_ADD_VERSION` to `3.2` (or whatever you installed).

 ## Examples